CareBoo/unity-algorand-sdk/Documentation~/integration_with_the_dotnet_sdk.md

 ## Requirements

-1. Your scripts must exist under an Assembly Definition that references the `Algorand_1.0.0.14.dll` assembly and the `Algorand.Unity` and `Algorand.Unity.Net` assembly definitions.
+1. Your scripts must exist under an Assembly Definition that references the `Algorand.dll` assembly and the `Algorand.Unity` and `Algorand.Unity.Net` assembly definitions.
 2. Enable the extension methods with

 ```csharp